maiziezhoulab/LRSV_combo/docs/SVEvaluators.md

 ### Inputs
 Bench VCF, Compared VCF, reference genome fasta file, and BED file that specifies the regions to compare
 ### Outputs
+base_out.vcf, comp_out.vcf.
+Recall, precision and F1 etc. are outputted to stdout
 ## Commands used
 ```
 prefix=${the file name of your VCF (.vcf suffix removed)}